broadinstitute/sam/src/main/resources/termsOfService.md

 -   Post any material that infringes or violates the academic/intellectual rights of others.

--   View or use The Cancer Genome Atlas ("TCGA") controlled access data hosted on Terra unless you are authorized through dbGaP.
+-   View or use federal controlled access data hosted on Terra unless you are authorized through dbGaP.

--   Share or distribute TCGA controlled access data hosted on Terra with other users unless they have dbGaP authorization.
+-   Share or distribute federal controlled access data hosted on Terra with other users unless they have dbGaP authorization.

 -   Use Terra to generate, distribute, publish, or facilitate